sanhaus/control-panel.en/help/subdomains-certificates/using/subdomains-branding.md

 # Subdomains branding {#subdomains-branding}

+>[!NOTE]
+>
+>Subdomain delegation from the Control Panel is currently in **beta**, and subject to frequent updates and modifications without notification.

 ## Why setting up subdomains? {#why-setting-up-subdomains}

 A subdomain is a division of your domain that can be used to isolate your brands, or various types of traffic (transactional messages, marketing information, etc.).